sohailsomani/soso-state/README.md

     * Single source of truth for entire application state
     * Easily implement [undo/redo](examples/undo.py)/[persistence](examples/todo.py)
 * Flexible:
-    * Subscribe to changes in any subset of the application state you are interested in
+    * Observe changes to any subset of the application state you are interested in
 * Efficient
     * Zero copying except for snapshot/restore functionality
     * Only events for data that is actually changed are propagated